-OR progression from Level 1 Animal Care
+OR progression from Level 1 Animal Care Technical Diploma.

-Level 2 Technical Certificate in Animal Care
+Level 2 Technical Diploma in Animal Care.

 Whether you’ve got a passion for your penguins, you’re crazy about your cats or you have an almost unhealthy love of llamas, working with animals could be the perfect career move for you.
 Key skills include being confident handling animals, patience, and a willingness to get your hands dirty.
 Being good at belly rubs and the ability to scratch behind ears are also desirable.
 Barnsley College has it’s very own farm!
 Set in the Worsbrough Country Park area of Barnsley, Wigfield Farm has three main functions:

-Although farm staff are employed, the day to day work of the farm is undertaken by students following one of our many programmes of study gives them a real working environment to develop their skills and knowledge.
+Although farm staff are employed, the day to day work of the farm is undertaken by students following one of our many programmes of study.
+This gives them a real working environment to develop their skills and knowledge.
 We have a wide range of animals including meerkats, cows, goats, Shetland ponies, donkeys, alpacas, pigs, sheep, chickens, red deer, guinea pigs, rabbits and much more.
 There is also a rodent room and an aquatics room featuring many different varieties of fish and other aquatic life.
 Our students take a walk on the wild side in our exotics room where they care for and study a variety of reptiles.
-This course is ideal if you are interested in a career working with animals introducing the main principles and practices of animal care and welfare.
+This course is ideal if you are interested in a career working with animals, introducing the main principles and practices of animal care and welfare.

 Based at our Wigfield Farm campus, this one year study programme will give you the skills and knowledge that are important when you are working with animals, or progressing to further learning and training in this area.

 The areas of study are:

 You will be required to undertake 150 hours of work placement.